Sanjeev-123-hub/HALF_ADDER_SUBTRACTOR/README.md

 ![alt text](<Screenshot 2025-11-19 135936.png>)

 **Result:**
-Thus the Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software.
+Thus the Half Adder and Half Subtractor circuits are designed and the truth tables is verified using Quartus software.